MCP Servers & Agent Skills – Find, Compare & Submit

 An MCP server is a lightweight service that exposes tools and resources to AI assistants via the Model Context Protocol.

-How do I publish my MCP server?
+How do I publish my MCP server or agent skill?

 Which AI assistants support MCP servers?